OIL–A History Of

 Simultaneously, all man-made material deriving from oil accumulating on and in the earth, in water and air is bound to last for the next millions of years.

 The OIL project was created during the Corona crisis and bears witness to this in various ways: Bacteria created life on earth as well as crude oil and now are living from plastic residues, this as an analogy to the pandemic virus, a tiny little thing decisive for life and death.
-My working method is a search for images on the Internet and in my archive, the flood of images an analogy to mass production, abundance and immoderation.
-The blue sky without contrails, which for the first time for millions of people to be seen (and also might be the last time for many others) has been inserted as chapter-spreads.
+My working method is a search for photographs on the Internet and in my archive, the flood of images an analogy to mass production, abundance and immoderation.
+The blue sky without contrails, which for the first time for millions of people to be seen has been inserted as chapter-spreads.

 The work is divided into different themes, such as the production and exploitation of crude oil, wars dependent on it, all means of transport, the petrochemical-rich food chain, other derivatives and their consequences, the contamination of entire landscapes and groundwater, right down to plastic and its decomposition into microplastics, which in turn are crushed again by bacteria, but will never completely disappear.

-This project consists of about 150 images and is conceived as a publication as well as a multimedia installation in collaboration with Iris Rennert.
+This project consists of about 150 digital collages and is conceived as a publication as well as a multimedia installation and interactive Performance.
+Work in progress.